morinlab/idt_umi_workflow/README.md

 # IDT UMI workflow
-Snakemake workflow for processing CAPPSeq data sequenced using IDT's UMIs
+Snakemake workflow for processing CAPPSeq data sequenced using IDT's UMIs.
+Note that this workflow requires paired-end FASTQ files which have been prepared using IDT's UMI structure

 ## Configuration